 Tariffs

 We offer a range of tariffs designed to suit different lifestyles and to meet your electricity needs, for lighting and heating your home or office, and everything else for which you require power.
-Tariffs displayed effective from 1st July 2023

 Maximum Resale Price*

-2001, hereby gives notices that the maximum resale price at which electricity can be resold by persons to whom it is supplied is *22.73 pence per KWH.
+Guernsey Electricity Limited, in accordance with section 23(2)(b) of the Electricity (Guernsey) Law 2001, hereby gives notices that the maximum resale price at which electricity can be resold by persons to whom it is supplied is *25 pence per unit.

 Put simply, a tariff calculates your bill.
 It's made up of a standing charge and a charge per unit of electricity.
 The Standing Charge is the amount you pay per quarter to be connected to the electricity supply system, regardless of how much electricity you use.